TheRealSaltyChips/Rules/README.md

     * Are unavailable for playoffs
     * Have an active ban from MLTP
 3. Restrictions from majors and minors will be made for players that list that they are unavailable to play on the default game day (Sunday and Monday respectively).
-4. Position restrictions will be made for players that list that they will play only one position ("Offense only" or "Defense only").
+4. Positions noted in signups will not be enforced.
+Players are expected to play whichever position their GM assigns them.
 5. Player comments about availability may be used to restrict a player's total allowed minutes for a season.
     * Minute restrictions will be published by the CRC before the draft begins.